rails/rails/guides/source/active_model_basics.md

 end
 ```

-Now you can access a serialized Hash of your object using the
+Now you can access a serialized hash of your object using the
 `serializable_hash` method.
-Valid options for serializable hash include `:only`,
+Valid options for `serializable_hash` include `:only`,
 `:except`, `:methods` and `:include`.

 ```irb